Kimo16/cimple/docs/specs_and_structure.md

     Main program.

 ### Crash resistance  :
-  * On every launch the program searches for save.tmp and if it's found, the program opens it.
+  * On every launch the program checks for temporary files in /tmp/cimpletmp/ directory.
+In case it finds any files it lists them and the user can choose which ones to load.
-  * In case the program exits normally, save.tmp is deleted.
+  * In case the program exits normally, all the files at /tmp/cimpletmp/ are deleted.
-  * In case the program crashes, save.tmp will be opened without data loss of current work.
+  * In case the program crashes, the program will load images from the /tmp/cimpletmp directory.

 ### Programs to use